How to invest in UAE, using 3 Bucket Investment Approach?

 It is not surprising to read many articles on gulf news about people leaving UAE empty-handed after spending many years in Debt.

-It is best to invest the biggest portion of your disposable savings into this bucket, hence 50 - 70% is recommended under this category.
+It is best to invest a considerable portion of your disposable savings into this bucket.
+Hence 50 - 70% of your savings is recommended under this category.

 Also, Read - How to invest for passive income?

 When investing for the medium to long-term goals, It would be wise to hire an independent financial advisor.
 They can help you build a Holistic Financial Plan, choose investments aligned to your goals, and manage them efficiently to achieve your goals with ease.